 Both foods contain valuable proteins.
 Tofu contains 7 to 15% of easily digestible protein components, including all eight essential amino acids.
 The protein content of meat is 15 to 40%. [source: Wikipedia]

-- Tofu contains less fat and therefore fewer calories than meat.
+- Tofu contains less fat and therefore, your caloric consumption is fewer than when you eat meat.
 While one serving (4 oz.) of tofu contains about 80 – 120 kcal, the same amount of meat yields up to 350 kcal.
 Sausage contains even more calories and therefore tends to have a rather negative effect on BMI.

 - Meat has a significantly higher concentration of B vitamins.
 Tofu contains large amounts of minerals, above all magnesium and calcium.